Emergency advice

 Hand bandage:

-1. Wrap bandage around wrist, across back of hand and around fingers in a figure of 8.
+1. Wrap the bandage around the wrist, across the back of the hand and around the fingers in a figure of eight

 What to do